F5Networks/f5-ci-docs/usage-marathon-poc.rst

 Usage Guide: F5 Container Integration in a Mesos/Marathon Environment
 =====================================================================

-This guides describes how to set up a reference F5 Container Integration in an environment with Mesos and Marathon.
+This guide describes how to set up a reference F5 Container Integration in an environment with Mesos and Marathon.
 We suggest that you start by following these steps to understand the components and services that we provide.